Azoyalabs/SeleneMarkets/README.md

 3- Build (npm run build)
 4- Launch the CLI (npm run start)

-When running the CLI you will be asked to choose a user.
+When running the CLI you will be asked to choose a user we've prepared with the HUSD and HEUR required to interact with the dex.
+Make sure they own enough CONST to run transactions!

 ![Choose User on start](media/cli_choose_user.PNG)